A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Background

 Let $\mathbf{\hat{S}}$ be a source image and $T$ be a target image defined on a torus domain $\Gamma = \mathbb{R}^d / \mathbb{Z}^d$ ($\mathbf{\hat{S}}(x), T(x) : \Gamma \rightarrow \mathbb{R}$).
 The problem of diffeomorphic image registration is to find the shortest path to generate time-varying diffeomorphisms $\{\psi_t\}: t \in [0,1] $ such that $\mathbf{\hat{S}} \circ \psi_1$ is similar to $T$, where $\circ$ is a composition operator that resamples $\mathbf{\hat{S}}$ by the smooth mapping $\psi_1$.
 This is typically solved by minimizing the energy function of LDDMM~\cite{beg2005computing} over an initial velocity field $v_0$.

 For computational efficiency, we employ a fast version of LDDMM that characterizes deformations as $\{\psi_t\}$ in a low-dimensional band limited space.
-The corresponding time-dependent tangent vector of such deformations can be determined by an initial condition $\tilde{v}_0$,
+The corresponding time-dependent tangent vector of such deformations can be determined by an initial condition $\tilde{v}_0$, which is the initial velocity field represented in the bandlimited Fourier domain (the tilde notation denotes Fourier-domain quantities throughout),